Andersama-Library/open-source/simple_benchmark/README.md

 simple_benchmark
 ================

-This is a shameless rip of the bits that appear to make [nanobench](https://github.com/martinus/nanobench) work.
+An incredibly small benchmarking header, inspired by [nanobench](https://github.com/martinus/nanobench).
-All of which fits in less than 300 lines!
+This header however fits in less than 300 lines!
+A truly small benchmarking library.

 (NOTE: we don't include all the performance counter tracking or pretty printing that nanobench does)

 Usage
 -----

-Here's an example
 ```c
 #include <iostream>
 #include <algorithm>